 historic, big and small is not a simple thing.
 For many of us this can be very challenging.
 There are so many ways that we are hurt by others and that we hurt others in our lives.
 How we manage those hurts is a key part of shaping our lives internally and externally.
 How can forgiveness help us to become the the person we want to be?

 Background Information:This conversation is adapted in part from themes found in Anita L. Sanchez’s book, The Four Sacred Gifts: Indigenous Wisdom for Modern Times.
+It is part of a series including Healing, Hope, and Unity.
 You can also watch a video of this conversation here.

 Let's Get Started!

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.

 Why We're Here (~10 min)